Kaguluhan Music Festival: Final leg and legacy

-In the summer of 2013, musicians and personalities who had participated at Kaguluhan disclosed to social networking sites that the festival's upcoming tenth anniversary would also be its final installment, as its head organizer announced his retirement and ventures to other opportunities besides music.
+In the summer of 2013, musicians and personalities who had participated at Kaguluhan disclosed to social networking sites that the festival's upcoming tenth anniversary would also be its final installment, as its head organizer (Rebamontan) announced his retirement and ventures to other opportunities besides music.
 With that news, public clamor from its loyal attendees and followers demanded the production to conclude the music festival in Cavite as a result of the event's ninth-leg trip to Pasay and the negative reception of a short-lived competing rock event organized by a small group of former event headliners.
 After weeks of brainstorming, the producers returned to Cavite not just of the intention of concluding Kaguluhan, but by launching two new music events that would carry the values and traditions of what the music festival had established.
 The two events entitled "Skoolampagan" and "Imusikahan" was held on November 9 and 23 at the Cavite School of St. Mark and the Imus plaza gymnasium, created and organized by production volunteers led by event host Allen Estrada and Kaguluhan co-founding member Jeff Bernales.

 On Kaguluhan's 15th year, one of the pioneering bands; Starscream announced the festival's return for one commemorative show and help conclude Imusikahan's five year run in the Cavite music scene.
 The event featured a new generation of bands discovered from the outgoing event led by: Trece, 300 Violin Orchestra, Los Pollos Hermanos, Clockwork Orange, Save The Fall and 123 Pikit.
 Bands that also joined, aside from Starscream are fellow Kaguluhan alumni acts: Deepsleep, Kaikatsuna and Imbue No Kudos.